-Much to our delight, we were able to find descendants of some of Caroline's portrait subjects, and to document the rekindling of formerly outlawed cultural practices (thankfully, not headhunting).
-The old ways, much of them forgotten, are being studied and revitalized by the locals and often synthesized with current religious beliefs.
-For example, in one village we found an old-style raiding canoe that had been built using some plastic in place of abalone shell.
+Partnering with another photographer, we found descendants of Caroline's portrait subjects, and documented a rekindling of formerly outlawed cultural practices (thankfully, not headhunting).
+The old ways, much of them forgotten, are being studied anew and revitalized by locals.
+They are often synthesized with current religious beliefs.
+In one village we found an old-style raiding canoe that had been built using some plastic in place of abalone shell.
 The day we visited, the canoe was being launched in celebration of a Methodist holy day.

 Our two-month long trip was an officially sanctioned flag expedition of The Explorers Club, the Society of Woman Geographers, and Wings WorldQuest.